-By air, the island is two hours and 35 minutes from Tokyo, two hours from Osaka, and an hour and five minutes from Kagoshima.
+By air, the island is two hours and 10 minutes from Tokyo, 1.5 hours from Osaka, and 50 minutes from Kagoshima.

 A haven of sea and sand

-About 95 percent of Amami Oshima is forested, and Japan's second-largest mangrove forest spreads along the central coast.
+About 65 percent of Amami-Oshima is forested, and Japan's second-largest mangrove forest spreads along the central coast.
 Rent a kayak and head out at high tide to explore or join a tour to learn about the island's unique ecology.
 This area is especially well known for the diversity of its bird life.

 A singular island culture

-While the island's cuisine predictably features amazing seafood, its most popular dish is a chicken-rice mix called keihan.
+While the island's cuisine predictably features amazing seafood, its most popular dish of chicken over rice covered with chicken broth called keihan.

 Renting a moped or car will give you access to outlying areas and freedom of movement to make the most of your stay.
 Cycling is also an option in certain areas.